9cb14c1ec0/opentaxsolver/OTS_2018/0_README.txt

   RPLCSTRNG_02

 History:
+    * v16.06 (3/28/2019) - Fixed new GUI-bug that was introduced in
+	last update, which could cause some line semi-colons to be misplaced in the save-file.
     * v16.05 (3/21/2019) - Improved GUI display formatting, and
 	save-file formatting.
 Fixed NJ-State lines 74 + 75, and PDF positioning of line 17.
 Fixed GUI issue when loading State